-The blue mint beetle, Chrysolina coerulans, was detected breeding in the UK for the first time in July 2011 from Kent.
-Since 2012 the beetle has been found in several locations in Cambridgeshire and Lincolnshire.
+The blue mint beetle, Chrysolina coerulans, was detected breeding in the UK for the first time in July 2011, from Kent.
+Since 2012 the beetle has been found in Cambridgeshire, Lincolnshire, Hampshire and parts of London.
 The beetle is of widespread occurrence on the mainland of Europe and it may spread further in the UK.
 The Royal Horticultural Society wants to hear from anyone who finds this beetle on their mint plants so that its spread monitored.

 Common name Blue mint beetleScientific name Chrysolina coerulansPlants affected Mint (Mentha spp)Main symptoms Holes in foliage, beetles on leavesMost active Spring to autumn